 The best way to visit every place mentioned in this blog post and learn about a thousand years of history is to rent a car as the local transport system won’t take you to most places.

-Even though the total length of this little loop drive was just 165 km, we could have easily spend a week or even more stopping at every village, viewpoint and hiking trail.
+Even though the total length of this little loop drive was just 165 km, we could have easily spent a week or even more stopping at every village, viewpoint and hiking trail.

 You can also go on organised day trips with knowledgeable tour guides from Donegal Town by using one of many tour operators: